IASP 30-Hour

 Course overview

-The IASP (International Association of Safety Professionals) 30-Hour General Industry course is a globally recognised occupational safety and health training programme designed for employees, supervisors, managers, and safety professionals working across a wide range of general industry sectors.
-This comprehensive course delivers in-depth knowledge of workplace safety principles, regulatory requirements, and best practices aligned with OSHA standards, enabling participants to understand their roles and responsibilities in maintaining a safe working environment.
+The IASP (International Association of Safety Professionals) 30-Hour General Industry course is a globally recognised occupational safety and health training programme designed for employees, supervisors, managers, and safety professionals across a wide range of industries.
+In today’s safety-conscious work environments, organisations require trained personnel who understand regulatory requirements and best practices to prevent workplace incidents.
+This course equips participants with essential knowledge of OSHA-aligned safety standards, hazard recognition, and their roles and responsibilities in maintaining a safe and compliant workplace.

 nasp